rdeepak2002/reddit-place-script-2022/README.md

 - Change image.jpg/png to specify what image to draw.
 One pixel is drawn every 5 minutes.
 PNG takes priority over JPG.
 - Pixels with color (69, 42, 0) in the image will be skipped over, useful for non-rectangular drawings.
+- If you use 2 factor authentication (2FA) in your account, then change "password" to "password:XXXXXX" where XXXXXX is your 2FA code.

 ## Run the Script